 It's also important to note that coffee can have some negative side effects, as well.
 In fact, the DSM-5 (Diagnostic and Statistical Manual of Mental Health Disorders-5), which is a manual used by mental heath professionals to diagnose mental health disorders, includes caffeine withdrawal as an actual diagnosis in the latest publication.

 Caffeine withdrawal is defined as: "A syndrome resulting from abrupt cessation or reduction in caffeine, following prolonged daily use."

 In addition, individuals with a diagnosis of anxiety, panic, or psychiatric disorder or who are particularly sensitive to caffeine may have adverse symptoms with coffee intake (depending on the dosage).
 It's advisable to see your doctor if you experience any negative physical or mental health symptoms after drinking coffee.

 Albeit a controversial concept, after exploring some of the research on the physical and mental health benefits of coffee, it's clear to see that it can be helpful to continue drinking your morning cup of coffee but also have some potential downsides.
 I know for myself, the comfort and motivation I feel from regular coffee intake will keep me coming back for more!

-I'm interested in hearing your point-of-view on this subject... how does coffee play a role in your life and have you noticed any mental health benefits so far?
+I'm interested in hearing your point-of-view on this subject ~ how does coffee play a role in your own life?
+Have you noticed any mental health benefits?
 Share in the comments below!

 Other mental health posts: